When the robbers had desisted

 Through the cold and damp winter and spring of 1932 the Marines protected behind sandbags or patrolling open in the open along the Soochow ensured the International Settlement was not harmed.
 That said, the Marines did on occasion allow some refugees along with wounded Chinese civilians and soldiers the opportunity to seek safety in the Settlement.
 But they were fearful of allowing too many refugees into the International Settlement as they felt the war would continue behind their lines.
 A number of Marines wrote of the sadness from of witnessing the suffering of the Chinese civilians that they were powerless to help.

-Back on the Soochow: A Marine watches a building burn accross the creek, summer 1937
+Back on the Soochow: A Marine watches a building burn across the creek, summer 1937

 Marines of Company F, 2nd Battalion